Preventive Suspension: Labor Code Policies and Guidelines

 • The employer must reinstate the employee in their previous or substantially equivalent position after the suspension.

 • An employer may opt to extend the period of suspension.
-However, they must pay the wages and other benefits that the worker should receive during the period of the suspension extension.
+However, they must pay the wages and other benefits that the worker should receive during the suspension extension.

 • Workers are not obligated to reimburse the amount paid to them during the extension of the preventive suspension.